-If you need time off for complications due to pregnancy, (morning sickness, bed rest, etc.), or to care for a spouse who is experiencing complications due to pregnancy, a medical certification will need to be completed.
+• If you are taking FMLA for pregnancy and need time off for morning sickness, healthcare provider's appointments, bed rest, etc. a medical certification will need to be completed.

 6. What if I need to go on leave before the date of birth?